liorerez7/SheetCell/README.md

 - MVC architecture
 - Tomcat server
 - Gson for JSON serialization
+- Docker

 ---

 ## Running the Application

-After cloning the repository, navigate to the zipped folder structure containing the `client_setup` and `server_setup` folders.
+Download the "Download-To-Run" zip file, navigate to the zipped folder structure containing the `client_setup` and `server_setup` folders.
 Follow these instructions to get the server and client running.

 ### Server Setup